 Internal – Work is normally performed in climate-controlled office environment, where exposure to conditions of extreme heat/cold, poor ventilation, fumes and gases is very limited.
 Noise level is moderate and includes sounds of normal office equipment (computers, telephones, etc.).
 No known environmental hazards are encountered in normal performance of job duties.

 External – N/A

-PHYSICAL DEMANDS (The physical effort generally associated with this position.)
+PHYSICAL DEMANDS of Lending Assistant (The physical effort generally associated with this position.)

 Work involves standing and walking for brief periods of time, but most duties are performed from a seated position.
 Work may include occasional pushing, pulling, or carrying objects weighing up to 20 pounds such as files, documents, and computer printouts.
 Work normally requires finger dexterity and eye-hand coordination to operate computer keyboard at an advanced skill level.
 Position includes extensive reading (50% or more of work time spent reading) and extensive computer usage (50% or more of work time viewing computer monitor) as well as close or highly concentrated visual work.
 Receive detailed information through verbal communication both in person and by telephone.

-WORKING RELATIONSHIPS/CONTACTS (Positions, other than supervisor and immediate co-workers, with which incumbent has frequent contact and the reason for contact.)
+WORKING RELATIONSHIPS/CONTACTS of Lending Assistant (Positions, other than supervisor and immediate co-workers, with which incumbent has frequent contact and the reason for contact.)

 Internal – Extensive contact with personnel throughout the Corporation.